Anneliese Michel: Psychiatric treatment

 In June 1970, Michel had a third seizure at the psychiatric hospital where she had been staying.
 She was prescribed anti-convulsion drugs for the first time, including Dilantin, which did not alleviate the problem.
 She described seeing "devil faces" at various times of the day.
-That same month, she was prescribed Aolept, which is similar to chlorpromazine and is used in the treatment of various psychoses including schizophrenia, disturbed behavior and delusions.
-By 1973, she began experiencing depression, hallucinated while praying and complained about hearing voices telling her that she was "damned" and would "rot in hell".
+That same month, she was prescribed Aolept, which is similar to chlorpromazine and is used in the treatment of various psychotic conditions, including schizophrenia, disturbed behavior, and delusions.
+By 1973, she began experiencing depression, hallucinated while praying and complained about hearing voices telling her that she was "damned" and would "rot in hell."
 Michel's treatment in a psychiatric hospital did not improve her health and her depression worsened.
-Long-term treatment also did not help, and she grew increasingly frustrated with her medical care after having taken pharmacological drugs for five years.
+Long-term treatment did not help, either, and she grew increasingly frustrated with her medical care after having taken pharmacological drugs for five years.
 Michel became intolerant of Christian sacred places and objects, such as the crucifix.

-Michel visited San Damiano with a family friend who regularly organized Christian pilgrimages.
-Her escort concluded that she was suffering from demonic possession because she was unable to walk past a crucifix and refused to drink the water of a Christian holy spring.
+Michel visited the unauthorized shrine of San Damiano in Piacenza, with a family friend who regularly organized Christian pilgrimages to Italy.
+Her escort in Piacenza was convinced that she was suffering from demonic possession because she was unable to walk past a crucifix and refused to drink the water of a Christian holy spring.

+Michel's mother said that she saw stigmata on her daughter.
+Michel believed she could communicate with Mary, mother of Jesus.

 Michel's family and community became convinced that she was possessed and consulted several priests to request an exorcism.
 The priests declined, recommended the continuation of medical treatment and informed the family that exorcisms required the bishop's permission.
 In the Catholic Church, official approval for an exorcism is granted when the subject strictly meets the set criteria and is considered to be suffering from possession (infestatio) and under demonic control.
 Intense dislike for religious objects and supernatural powers are some of the first indications.

 Michel worsened physically and displayed aggression, injured herself, drank her own urine and ate insects.
 In November 1973, Michel began treatment with Tegretol, an anti-seizure drug and mood stabilizer.
 She was prescribed antipsychotic drugs during the course of the religious rites and consumed them frequently until some time before her death.
-Despite taking these neuroleptic medications, Michel's symptoms worsened and she began "growling, seeing demons, throwing things."
+Despite taking these neuroleptic medications, Michel's symptoms worsened and she began "growling obscenities, screaming guttural curses, and raving wildly."